Day 1 – Lisbon

 By foot – Although Lisbon is hilly, this is the only way to see the streets that charm this city.
 Taking public transport uphill and walking downhill is a good approach.

-Public transport – The bus, metro, and train are all over the city – Get a reusable paper VivaViagem card at a station, top-up your card for every trip, and use it through the entire city.
+Public transport – The bus, metro, and train are all over the city – Get a reusable paper VivaViagem card at a station, top-up your card for every trip, and use it throughout the entire city.

 Taxi – Taxis are a fine choice in Lisbon – services like Taxify and Uber are very convenient as well however, public transport is cheaper if you are with three people or less.